Suyash-Deep/Memory-Matching-Game-main/README.md

 It's a simple online memory matching game, which contains various levels.
 <br>

-This game is made by Vaibhav Patel - (vaibhavmehsana123@gmail.com)
+This game is made by Suyash Deep (gmail - deepsuyash022@gmail.com)